forrestthewoods/fts_commute_visualizer/README.md

 The Google cloud free tier is limited to 2500 requests per day.
 Each hexagon counts as 1 request.
 After reaching your daily limit Google Maps API calls are heavily throttled.

+FAQ
+===

+#### What is fts_commute_visualizer?
+A tool I built to help visualize how long it takes to commute based on a mode of transport and travel time.

+#### What license?
+All source code is embedded with a dual license.
+Choose either MIT or Unlicense.
+See fts_commute_visualizer.html for details.

+#### What is FTS?
+My initials; Forrest Thomas Smith.

+#### Why a single file?
+Why would this be more than one file?
+It's a simple project.
+The whole thing is just 1500 lines long.
+Google Maps does all the real work.

+It doesn't need a framework.
+It doesn't need a build system.
+It doesn't even need jquery.
+[Vanilla JS](http://vanilla-js.com/) is more than enough.

+#### Why is your code so bad?
+I'm a video game programmer.
+I don't know how to write idiomatic JavaScript.
+I tried my best to keep things easy to understand follow.
+Dynamic languages are hard.

+===

 ## Examples

 Here is some example output produced by my tool.
 For a more detailed look please read my [blog post](blog.forrestthewoods.com).